pebble-dev/renaissance/README.md

   missing the `×` character)
     - Exception: Renaissance 9 needn't contain all diacritics because they may be hard to tell apart at that size.
 - Carons must _always_ be distinguishable from breves.
+(NB: Breves don't exist in 09.)
+- Renaissance aims for friendlier-looking lowercase letters like `b` in large sizes, meaning that the curvature of the bowl should be the same on both sides.

 ## Copyright concerns